 Any patient presenting following a high-energy injury with suspected acetabular fracture must be assessed and managed as per ATLS guidelines.

-Plain film radiographs should initially be performed in suspected cases of acetabular fractures, with antero-posterior view (Fig. 3), Judet view (obtained by tilting the patient 45o laterally in both directions), and obturator and iliac oblique views (for the anterior wall and posterior column)
+Plain film radiographs should initially be performed in suspected cases of acetabular fractures, with antero-posterior view (Fig. 3), Judet view (obtained by tilting the patient 45o laterally in both directions), with the obturator oblique view visualising the anterior column and the posterior wall, and the iliac oblique view visualising the anterior wall and posterior column.

 However, in the trauma setting, often a CT scan is performed as part of the patient assessment, which usually negates the need for plain films, and is considered the gold-standard for acetabular fracture diagnosis.